glloyd0314/livedl/Readme.md

 ```

 ### Way to use it
-First to login nico and record
+First to login nico and record with
 `
 ./livedl -nico-login 'example@example.com,password' lv321234567
 `

-From 2nd time, record directly
+From 2nd time, record directly with
 `
 ./livedl lv321234567
 `